 Serotonin boosts our mood and makes us more agreeable and sociable.
 Lack of it can cause irritability and depression.

-(1) Choose positive thoughts: When we choose to remember happy events in the past, or focus on what we’re grateful for in the present, our brains seem to produce more serotonin.
+(1) Choose positive thoughts: When we remember happy events or focus on gratitude, our brains produce more serotonin.

-(2) Expose yourself to sunlight: When sunlight reaches our skin, we produce vitamin D which in turn helps produce serotonin.
-This explains why being outdoors makes people happier.
+(2) Expose yourself to sunlight: When sunlight reaches our skin, we produce vitamin D. This in turn helps produce serotonin.
+That is why being outdoors makes people happier.